jdoleary/Spellmasons/docs/TasksCurrent.md

 # Today
 - This save file is giving me critical errors `saveFile-with-errors.json`
-- bug: displaceX5 + vortex made me get stuck in a wall
 - Expanding should take longer to return to base mana like resurrect and summon decoy do
     - Do this with cooldowns
 - Find a way to make randomness fixed (like in spell "Displace" so that it doesn't get different random results on other people's screens and so that it wont change after another player casts)

-- "Complex but not complicated"
+# Prediction issues
+- prediction should factor in standing on pickups, see video
+- **important** movement prediction is off when doing "clone + push" (something to do with the copy being added as a target?)
 # Brad playtest
-- prediction should factor in standing on pickups, see video
 - resurrect should take longer to return to base mana
     - this already is set but it didn't work in brad's playtest... hmm..
 - bug: saw "this spell will damage you" after heal then end turn immediately